Information for Scholars and Families

 Family Advisory Board

-Parents/Guardians play a critical role in helping Upward Bound meet its program objectives as essential motivators and teachers for children.
-As the official voice of Upward Bound parents/guardians, the Family Advisory Board works with program staff to promote and enhance student programming, volunteering, fundraising, and community advocacy.
+Families play a critical role in helping Upward Bound Math-Science meet its program objectives as essential motivators and teachers for children.
+As the official voice of Upward Bound Math-Science parents/guardians, the Family Advisory Board works with program staff to promote and enhance student programming, volunteering, fundraising, and community advocacy.

 Questions?